Living Laser: Fictional character biography

 The Laser reappears in a new photon form, posing as the deceased Titanium Man while taunting Iron Man.
 The villain is eventually defeated and banished to an alternate universe.
 He eventually escapes, and mounts a new attack on Stark Industries.
 James Rhodes—Stark's friend and employee, currently acting as CEO and the new 'Iron Man' while Tony is apparently dead—tricks the Laser by offering him a position at the company before trapping him in a wide-beam communication chamber which disperses him across the Andromeda Galaxy, although Rhodes wonders if he did the right thing and even the Laser privately wondered if he would legitimately accept Rhodes' offer to return to a research role or just take it to destroy the company from within.

-The Laser returns as an employee of the A.I.M. member MODOK, and later as a member of the criminal army formed by the villain the Hood.
-The villain sides with the heroes during the Secret Invasion storyline in a pitched battle with the alien Skrulls, and has a number of encounters with various teams of Avengers.
+The Laser returns as an employee of MODOK, and later as a member of the criminal army formed by the villain the Hood.
+The villain sides with the heroes during "Secret Invasion" in a pitched battle with the Skrulls, and has a number of encounters with the Avengers.

-Mandarin and Zeke Stane recruit Living Laser to join up with other Iron Man villains in a plot to defeat Iron Man.
-Upon receiving upgrades, Living Laser managed to break Tony Stark's repulsor arc causing him to go into cardiac arrest.
+Mandarin and Zeke Stane recruit Living Laser, among other villains, in a plot to defeat Iron Man.
+Upon receiving upgrades, Living Laser breaks Tony Stark's repulsor arc, causing him to go into cardiac arrest.

-During the "Opening Salvo" part of the "Secret Empire" storyline, Living Laser is recruited by Baron Helmut Zemo to join the Army of Evil.
+In "Secret Empire", Living Laser is recruited by Helmut Zemo to join the Army of Evil.
 Living Laser, Batroc the Leaper, and Whirlwind attack a haggard, bearded man in torn World War II army uniform who identifies himself as Steve Rogers.
-He is assisted by people that appear to be Sam Wilson and a Bucky Barnes with both his arms.
+He is assisted by people that appear to be Sam Wilson and a version of Bucky Barnes who never lost his arm.

 During the "Search for Tony Stark" arc, Living Laser rejoined Hood's gang and assisted in the attack on Castle Doom.

-In a lead-up to the "Sins Rising" arc, Count Nefaria using a wheelchair later forms his latest incarnation of the Lethal Legion with Grey Gargoyle, Living Laser, and Whirlwind in a plot to target the Catalyst.
-At Empire State University, Dr. Curt Connors reveals the Catalyst to the crowd when the Lethal Legion attacks.
-While Grey Gargoyle and Whirlwind attack the people present, Living Laser helps Count Nefaria to operate the Catalyst.
-Spider-Man shows up and has a hard time fighting them due to the fact that his mind was focused on what a revived Sin-Eater did to Overdrive.
-Sin-Eater shows up and starts using the same gun he used on Overdrive on the Lethal Legion members while taking their powers.
-All four of them were sent to Ravencroft where they started to act like model inmates.

-As a side-effect of Sin-Eater's suicide upon copying Madame Web's precognition revealed that Kindred was using them, Living Laser and the rest of the Lethal Legion regained their sins and are among the villains that went on a rampage.